-When to Use an Kansas 7 Day Notice to Vacate
+When To Use an Kansas 7 Day Notice To Vacate

-How to Write a Kansas 7 Day Notice to Vacate
+How To Write a Kansas 7 Day Notice To Vacate

-- Include the termination date of the lease or tenancy.
+- Specify the termination date of the lease or tenancy

-- Fill in the full address of the rental premises.
+- Fill in the full address of the rental premises

-- Complete the certificate of service by indicating the date and method of notice delivery along with printed name and signature.
+- Complete the certificate of service by indicating the date and method of notice delivery, along with printed name and signature

-How to Serve a Kansas 7 Day Notice to Vacate
+How To Serve a Kansas 7 Day Notice To Vacate

-- Handing the notice to the other party in person;
+- Hand delivery to the other party

-- Handing the notice to a person who can accept the legal letter on behalf of the other party;
+- Hand delivery to a person at least age 12 on the property who can accept the notice on behalf of the other party

 Sources